-"For many of our tenants their experience of Climate Change is part of the untold story behind the media images of famine, drought and extreme weather conditions.
-That's why we as a whole we're excited to engage with this project, and to ensure our community had the opportunity to be a part of the climate change conversation.
+"For many of our residents and other service users their experience of Climate Change is part of the untold story behind the media images of famine, drought and extreme weather conditions.
+That's why ACH are prioritising addressing the climate emergency in our work, and it is crucial that we ensure our community has the opportunity to be a part of the climate change conversation.

-At ACH Our vision is to empower refugees and migrants who reside in the UK to lead self-sufficient and ambitious lives.
-With the move to a zero carbon future, a massive growth in the green economy and associated employment opportunities they will be in a position to engage in climate change in a participatory manner.
-It is therefore vitally important for us at ACH to involve our service users and community in the important conversations around climate change, to raise awareness of the issue and to ensure the responsibility goes on the correct groups of people."
+At ACH our vision is to empower refugees and migrants who reside in the UK to lead self-sufficient and ambitious lives.
+With the move to a zero-carbon future, a massive growth in the green economy and associated employment opportunities it is essential that all communities are not just part of the conversation but at the heart of the collective actions needed.
+Our work as part of this project is a core component of ensuring those who have suffered most from the effects of climate change are leading the efforts to address its causes."